robertbullen/dakboard/docs/dakboard/md/03-hardware.md

 ## Prototype

-- Experimentation started with hardware I mostly already owned
+Experimentation started with the following hardware that I mostly already owned

 ===